 Electrical impedance spectroscopy (EIS) is used by a point-of-care portable device called Nevisense™ (Scibase AB, Stockholm, Sweden) to objectively analyse lesions with suspicion of melanoma.

 *Images supplied by Scibase

-Visual examination is normally sufficient when identifying most types of skin lesion.
+Visual examination usually is sufficient when identifying most types of skin lesion.
 However, when it comes to atypical lesions, a clinical diagnosis based on only a visual examination may pose a challenge, leading to unnecessary excisions or even missed malignancies.

 Dermatoscopy uses a hand-held skin surface microscope to examine skin lesions.
 In expert hands increases the chance of correct diagnosis, but requires training and considerable experience.

-In spectrometric analysis of skin lesions, a computer software program is used that calculates and extracts information about the cells and structures of the skin.
+In the spectrometric analysis of skin lesions, a computer software program is used that calculates and extracts information about the cells and structures of the skin.
 The method uses a light beam that penetrates beneath the skin surface.
-Light images taken with a digital camera or hand-held scanner are then fed into a computer for detailed analysis.
+Light images taken with a digital camera or hand-held scanner are fed into a computer for detailed analysis.

 In electrical impedance spectroscopy, the varying electrical properties of human tissue are used to categorise cellular structures and thereby detect malignancies.

 SciBase Electronic Impedance Spectroscopy is a patented technology developed at the Karolinska Institute in Stockholm, Sweden.